jjkkk627/portfolio/README.md

 - Cythonized version for performance benchmarking
 - Comparison with numerical and analytical gradients
 - Built Linux wheels using `cibuildwheel` and Docker

-### What I learned:
-- The mathematical foundations of dual numbers and forward-mode autodiff
-- How to design and package a Python library from scratch, with proper structure and installation via `pyproject.toml`
-- Performance tradeoffs between pure Python and Cython implementations
-- How to build, document, test, and distribute a fully-functional Python package
-- Practical experience with low-level deployment tools like `cibuildwheel`, Docker, and wheel packaging
----

 ## MNIST Classifier — [View Repo »]( https://github.com/jjkkk627/machine-learning-mnist.git)

 A project focused on learning to **sum two handwritten MNIST digits** using machine learning models.
 Each input consists of two vertically stacked 28×28 images (total 56×28), and the output is the sum of the digit labels (e.g., input = [4, 1] → target = 5).